wp-plugins/5mincom-video-suggestions/readme.txt

 2. The AOL On Network Video Plugin panel with an expanded Select Videos area
 3. The AOL On Network Video Plugin panel with expanded customization options
 4. The AOL On Network Video Plugin Search Results screen
-5. The AOL On Network Video Plugin Search Results (list view) with lightbox
+5. The AOL On Network Video Plugin Search Results (Details view) with lightbox
-6. The AOL On Network Video Plugin Search Results (list view) with mouseover popup information
+6. The AOL On Network Video Plugin Search Results (Details view) with mouseover popup information
 7. The AOL On Network Video Plugin Search Results extended Filter and Sort options

 == Changelog ==